God's love is, of course, beyond comparison but we humans

 glory.
 So, the Father begat a Son and sent Him to live among us as one of us

 and to die for us as One beyond us.
-“Father make them one as we are one,” Jesus

 prayed.
-It is a revelation of divine love in dusty sandals.
+It is a revelation of Divine love in dusty sandals.
 He walked our roads

-as one of us, and calls us to walk His road as one with Him.
+as one of us and calls us to walk His road as one with Him.
 Since that life,

 that death and that re-life, God calls us to the life liveable only when we